CloudNativeDisciples/devops-challenge9/README.md

 * In case you decide to go for Lambda, all the requirements of your project should be part of a layer
 * We expect this project to take no more than 2 days to complete (but no rush, take your time and do your best!)
 * Show your best thinking and don't frustrate yourself in case you don't finish the whole challenge.
 Show us what you achieved!

+When ready to start, create a public repository and send the link back to us.